 And, really, your beauty could crush my heart.

 Are we each other’s people?
-If so, I write a usually-weekly e-letter that is absolutely for you.
+If so, I write an e-letter that is absolutely for you.

-Enter your email below and hit enter to subscribe.
+Enter your email in the box to your left and hit “yes please” to subscribe.